mtiller/ModelicaBook/text/source/behavior/equations/annotations.rst

     annotation(Evaluate=true);

-or it can include a modification to something **inside** a variable in the annotation, *e.g.,*
+or it will include a modification to something **inside** a variable in the annotation, *e.g.,*

 .. code-block: